Audience Strategy Built on Real-World Data, Not Digital Tracking

 | Contextual targeting | Based on page content | Strong proxy for interest | Interest ≠ need; limited reach |

-| Household data | Based on household and neighborhood characteristics | Validates demand; works across all channels; one consistent dataset; reaches full market | Static — household characteristics change slowly; lower-funnel conversions take longer |
+| Household data | Based on household and neighbourhood characteristics | Validates demand; consistent audience definition across all channels; reaches near-full market | Household characteristics change slowly; less precise for lower-funnel activation |